poanchen/poanchen.github.io/_posts/2017-10-31-Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits.md

 The first step is to get git and cmake installed.
 I did all the package installation directly using apt because why not right?

-Please download and install these packages using these commands if you have not done so already.
+Please download and install these packages using these commands if you have not done so already.&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/31/Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits/commands.sh" target="_blank">source code</a>
 <pre>
   <code class="bash">
     sudo apt install git